-Before you can download a PacePro plan from Garmin Connect, you must have a Garmin Connect account (Garmin Connect, page 83).
+Before you can download a PacePro plan from Garmin Connect, you must have a Garmin Connect account (Garmin Connect, page 78).

-- 1 Select an option: - Open the Garmin Connect app, and select •••. - Go to connect.garmin.com. - 2 Select Training & Planning > PacePro Pacing Strategies. - 3 Follow the on-screen instructions to create and save a PacePro plan. - 4 Select 🔁 or Send to Device.
+- 1 Select an option:

+- · Go to connect.garmin.com. - 2 Select Training & Planning > PacePro Pacing Strategies. - 3 Follow the on-screen instructions to create and save a PacePro plan. - 4 Select or Send to Device.